-How we consult on Community Parking Zone (CPZ) requests.
+How we consult on Controlled Parking Zone (CPZ) requests.

 Throughout the year we receive requests from residents and businesses to introduce CPZs in their areas.
 All these requests are assessed and prioritised yearly on the basis of merit and available resources.